FAQ about UNE's AES Program

 Internship settings include colleges and universities, sport/athletic organizations, hospitals/clinics, private/commercial/community health and fitness facilities, municipalities, corporations, and nonprofit organizations.

 In order to participate in an internship, you must have your own means of transportation.
 Although we make every effort to accommodate students who need to be placed close to campus, we strongly encourage you to secure a reliable vehicle before progressing to the internship stage of our program.

 Yes, you can register for EXS 499 during the summer semester.
 You will work with the Internship Coordinator during the spring semester leading up to your internship to secure placement and coordinate the required Documentation of Placement and Clinical Affiliation Agreement with the site.
 Summer tuition rates apply based on the credit load of the internship.

-A: The NSCA is the worldwide authority on strength and conditioning.
+The National Strength and Conditioning Association (NSCA) is the worldwide authority on strength and conditioning.
 It supports and disseminates research-based knowledge and its practical application to improve athletic performance and fitness.
-The ACSM is the largest and most respected sports medicine and exercise science organization in the world.
-The ACSM promotes and integrates scientific research, education, and practical application of sports medicine and exercise science, to maintain and enhance health, quality of life, fitness and physical performance.
+The American College of Sports Medicine (ACSM) is the largest and most respected sports medicine and exercise science organization in the world.
+The ACSM promotes and integrates scientific research, education, and practical application of sports medicine and exercise science, to maintain and enhance health, quality of life, fitness, and physical performance.